 During the years 2015-2021, five major pillar collapses occurred at four underground stone mines in the eastern United States.
 These events resulted in large surface subsidence features, affected underground travelways, and caused powerful airblasts that damaged mine infrastructure and resulted in three injuries.
 A pillar fails when it is compressed beyond its peak resistance and it sheds load.
 A massive pillar collapse occurs when an array of adjacent pillars suddenly fail simultaneously.
 Pillar collapses are a particular hazard for miners because they can occur with very little warning, and they can affect miners located far away from the collapse.
 Each event involved the sudden collapse of at least 12 benched pillars whose width-to-height ratio was 0.8 or less.
 It is not possible to predict when, or even whether, a particular array of pillars will collapse.
 However, experience has shown that certain factors are associated with an increased likelihood of a pillar collapse.
 This paper provides the relevant factors associated with the stability of the pillars involved in each of the massive pillar collapse events.

-Geologic Factors Affecting the Occurrence of Massive Strata Collapses in Limestone Mines within the Mauch Chunk Formation of Southwestern Pennsylvania
+A Case Study of Potential Geologic Factors Affecting the Occurrence of Massive Ground Collapses at an Underground Limestone Mine in Southwestern Pennsylvania

 Nicole Evanek; NIOSH PMRD, Pittsburgh, Pennsylvania, United States, Thomas Anderson; University of Pittsburgh, Pittsburgh, Pennsylvania, United States